galitz/useful_snippets/splunk-useful-things.md

-Reverse the resuls of a seaarch:
+Reverse the results of a search:
 ```
 search something | reverse
 ```